 - 80% of remote workers prioritize mental health and can quit their job due to their current position

-- 75% of US remote employees faced problems at their remote jobs due to the pandemic
+- 75% of US remote employees faced problems at their remote jobs due to the pandemic.
+Most people failed to maintain a healthy Work-life balance.

 Acquisition & Retention of Employees Statistics